st3v3nmw/obsidian-synapse/README.md

 # Obsidian Synapse

-Generate flashcard answers based on your Obsidian notes and sync them to Anki.
+Generate flashcard answers with LLMs based on your Obsidian notes and sync them to Anki.

 -   install AnkiConnect
     -   add `app://obsidian.md` to config